naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-if | String |  A boolean [script expression](/guide/script-expressions.md), controlling whether the command should execute. wait | Boolean | Whether the script player should wait for the async command execution before playing next action.
+if | String |  A boolean [script expression](/guide/script-expressions.md), controlling whether the command should execute. wait | Boolean | Whether the script player should wait for the async command to finish execution before executing the next one.
 Has no effect when the command is executed instantly. time | Decimal | Determines for how long (in seconds) command should execute.
 While formally supported by all the commands not every command actually use this parameter (eg, execution time of instant commands won't be changed).

 </div>

-This API reference is valid for [Naninovel v1.7.1-beta](https://github.com/Elringus/NaninovelWeb/releases).
+This API reference is valid for [Naninovel v1.8.0-beta](https://github.com/Elringus/NaninovelWeb/releases).

 ## append